simpleiot/simpleiot/docs/vision.md

 sidebar_label: Vision
 ---

-This document attempts to outlines the basic architecture and development philosophy.
+This document attempts to outlines the project philosophy and core values.
 The basics are covered in the [readme](../README.md).
 As the name suggests, a core value of the project is simplicity.
 Thus any changes should be made with this in mind.
 Although this project has already proven useful on several real-world project, it is a work in progress and will continue to improve.
+As we continue to explore and refine the project, many things are getting simpler and more flexible.
+This process takes time and effort.

+> “When you first start off trying to solve a problem, the first solutions you
+> come up with are very complex, and most people stop there.
+But if you keep
+> going, and live with the problem and peel more layers of the onion off, you
+> can often times arrive at some very elegant and simple solutions.” -- Steve
+> Jobs

 ## Technology choices